As the internet develops, it has become increasingly trendy to be a nerd. It has not always been so.

 By comparing how bright a star really is with how bright it looks to us, we can tell how far away it is.
 If, for example, we look at a 60-watt light bulb, we can tell how far away it is by noticing how dim it is compared to a nearby bulb.
 The trick is knowing that it’s a 60-watt bulb in the first place.

-Leavitt’s work gave humanity a way of measuring distance to stars in our galaxy.
-For example, if we compare Delta’s apparent brightness with its 5.3-day pulsation period, we discover that it’s about 1,500 light years away from us.
+Her work gave humanity a way of measuring the distance to stars in our galaxy.
+For example, if we compare Delta’s apparent brightness with its 5.3-day pulsation period, we discover that it’s about 1,500 light-years away from us.

 But what of the “spiral nebulae,” the mysterious whirlpools of light we now call galaxies?
 By the early 20th century, telescopes had gotten big enough to begin to resolve a few stars in them, but astronomers were still confused about what they actually were.
 Some believed they were small and close — inside the boundaries of our Milky Way.
 Others claimed they were as large as the Milky Way and extremely far from it.

 In 1924, Edwin Hubble used the largest telescope in the world to discover Cepheid variable stars in the Andromeda Galaxy.
 They looked dim, but their long periods of pulsations indicated that they were very bright indeed.
 They were so luminous that the “nebula” they were in had to be over 2 million light-years away.

 Leavitt and Hubble had discovered the galaxies and increased the size of the universe to mind-melting proportions.

 Delta is scientifically interesting because it pulsates.
 However, some stars are simply beautiful — although some folks would suggest that you have to be a nerd to appreciate that beauty.